liamwhite/Derpibooru-dl/README.md

 download_last_week = **Should the last 7000 submissions be downloaded (Approx 1 weeks worth)**
 skip_glob_duplicate_check = **You should probably not use this unless you know what you are doing.
 (Speedhack for use with single output folder)** move_on_fail_verification = **Should files that fail the verification be moved?
-If false they will only be copied.**
+If false they will only be copied.** save_comments = **Should image comments be requested and saved, uses more resources on both client and server.**
 ````